 Still not sure if it's a cold or flu?

 Patients who are experiencing severe symptoms or are considered high risk should consider a visit to the emergency department, an urgent care center or their primary care doctor when appropriate.
-If your symptoms are mild, you may opt to stay in the comfort of your home and have a visit with a board-certified doctor through Atlantic Health’s Virtual Visit telehealth service.
-A Virtual Visit consult offers 24/7 access to a medical professional via phone or secure video using a phone, smartphone or PC.
-If the physician determines you need a prescription for an antiviral medication or other drug, an order can be electronically sent to your pharmacy in moments.
+If your symptoms are mild, you may opt to stay in the comfort of your home and have a visit with a board-certified doctor through Atlantic Virtual Urgent Care.
+You can start an on-demand video visit from your smartphone, tablet or computer.
+If the physician determines you need a prescription for an antiviral medication or other drug, an order can be sent to your pharmacy.

 Learn more about Atlantic Virtual Urgent Care >

 Book an appointment with a family physician >